Lurkars/gloomhavensecretariat/README.md

 > Linux AppImage only tested for now

-### Selfhosting
+### Self-hosting

-To self host *Gloomhaven Secretariat* on your web server, simply download the zip file from the [latest release](https://github.com/Lurkars/gloomhavensecretariat/releases/latest) and unzip it on your web server.
+To self-host *Gloomhaven Secretariat* on your web server, simply download the zip file from the [latest release](https://github.com/Lurkars/gloomhavensecretariat/releases/latest) and unzip it on your web server.

 > The base url for this build is set to root.
 To use a different base URL, please [build your own package](#build-from-source).